 El Niño in East Africa

 In the Horn of Africa region, a drought exacerbated by El Niño has directly affected the region, leading to an increase in food insecurity and malnutrition.
-As of March 2016, the FSNWG reports close to 19.5 million people in the region are facing critical and emergency food insecurity levels, a slight decrease from February due to ongoing harvests.
-Food security assessment results from Sudan and Eritrea are however not yet available and this may alter the overall number.
-In Ethiopia alone WFP and UNICEF predict that 2.2 million children under 5 years, pregnant women and nursing mothers will need to be treated for moderate acute malnutrition (MAM) in 2016 – more than double the number in 2015.
+As of May 2016, the FSNWG reports close to 19.8 million people in the region are facing critical and emergency food insecurity levels.
+In Ethiopia alone, 10.2 million people require emergency food assistance to meet their basic food needs, and some 458,000 children are projected to suffer from severe acute malnutrition (SAM) and 2.5 million children from moderate acute malnutrition (MAM) during the year.

-While the El Niño event has started to weaken, IGAD-ICPAC and global climate partners predict that the impact is likely to be felt through 2016.
+While the El Niño weather event can now be considered over, IGAD-ICPAC and global climate partners predict that the impact is likely to be felt through 2016 and into 2017.
 There is likely to be further deterioration in food security and nutrition in affected areas during the lean period (March- May), up to June-August 2016 when green harvests can be expected.
+On top of this, there is now a 75 per cent chance that a La Niña weather event will develop during the fall and winter this year.

 Historic El Niño impact in the region

 Similarly, the average overall humanitarian impact of a La Niña event is sometimes even greater, especially when it immediately follows an El Niño (source: EMDAT).
 For example, the 1988 floods affecting 2.5 million people and the 1999 drought affecting 31.5 million people were both associated with a La Niña event following El Niño.
 The 2011 drought, which affected nearly 14 million people in the Horn of Africa, was also associated with La Niña.
-It is therefore imperative that countries continue their resilience programming for the most vulnerable, as well as preparedness and early warning activities even beyond this El Niño phenomenon.
+At the moment, the US National Oceanic and Atmospheric Association It is therefore imperative that countries continue their resilience programming for the most vulnerable, as well as preparedness and early warning activities even beyond this El Niño phenomenon.

 El Niño response in the region